 Where to buy a dryer in Singapore

-You used to only be able to buy a dryer from stores, but now you can purchase them online for the ultimate convenience and even enjoy discounted prices!
-Lazada is my go-to for shopping electronics.
-If you prefer to see the fridge in-person, you can always pop by to any of the consumer electronics stores like Best Denki, Courts, Harvey Norman and Gain City near you to check it out before purchasing online.
+You used to only be able to buy dryers in Singapore from stores, but now you can purchase them online for the ultimate convenience and even enjoy discounted prices!
+Lazada and Shopee are my go-to for shopping electronics.
+If you prefer to see the dryers in-person, you can always pop by to any of the consumer electronics stores like Best Denki, Courts, Harvey Norman and Gain City near you to check it out before purchasing online.